Geodesic dynamics and multi-inclination images of a non-minimally coupled black hole with a thin accretion disk: Abstract

 \section{Abstract}

-\baselineskip=0.4 cm In this paper, we investigate the optical properties of a black hole in non-minimal Einstein-Yang-Mills theory, illuminated by a thin accretion disk composed of free, electrically neutral plasma.
+\baselineskip=0.4 cm In this paper, we investigate the optical properties of a black hole in non-minimal Einstein-Yang-Mills theory, illuminated by a thin accretion disk.
 In our setup, matter follows stable circular orbits outside the innermost stable circular orbit (ISCO), while inside the ISCO, it rapidly plunges into the black hole.
-We begin by analyzing the orbital dynamics of massive and massless particles around the black hole.
-Our results indicate that as the non-minimal coupling parameter increases, the radii of both the ISCO and the photon sphere, together with the corresponding energy and angular momentum for massive particles or the impact parameter for photons, decrease approximately linearly.
-Moreover, compared with the Schwarzschild and Reissner-Nordström black holes, the non-minimal coupling extends the range of the impact parameter and slightly enhances the redshift effect in the images.
-Additionally, due to the significant influence of the non-minimal coupling parameter on the event horizon, the observed intensity of the non-minimally coupled black hole image under the selected emission model ultimately turns out to be weaker than that of the other two types of black holes, regardless of the inclination angle between the accretion disk and observation planes.
+By analyzing the orbital dynamics of massive and massless particles, we find that the properties of both the ISCO and the photon sphere significantly depend on the non-minimal coupling parameter.
+Moreover, compared with the Schwarzschild and Reissner-Nordstr\"{o}m black holes, the non-minimal coupling extends the range of the impact parameter and slightly enhances the redshift effect in the images.
+Additionally, due to the significant influence of the non-minimal coupling parameter on the event horizon, the observed intensity of this black hole image under the selected emission model ultimately turns out to be weaker than that of the other two types of black holes, regardless of the inclination angle between the accretion disk and observation planes.